 Step-by-step instructions on how to clean paving slabs with bleach and water.

 Please follow the instruction below on how to clean paving slabs with bleach & water to achieve perfectly clean and weed free paving slabs.

-Any items that are unmovable such as large pots or planters should be covered with fleece or sheeting to stop the bleach damaging and killing the plants from slashes.
+Any items that are heavy or unmovable such as large pots or planters should be covered with fleece or sheeting to stop the bleach damaging and killing the plants from any splashes of bleach cleaner.